Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 ??? info "Release synchronization behavior specific for datasync version"

-     Spira releases/sprints and Jira versions/sprints are functionally different items by design (Spira treats Releases as primary, independent artifacts with their own workflows, deep hierarchies, and testing relationships).
+     Spira releases/sprints and Jira versions/sprints are functionally different items by design [^Spira releases/sprints and Jira versions/sprints are functionally different items by design].
 Furthermore, the way the integration handles their synchronization depends on your DataSync plugin version, upon newer capabilities being introduced:

      **For DataSync v8.0 and Later:** Releases synchronize bidirectionally and automatically.
 There is no need to manually associate a release with a specific artifact for the sync to trigger.
      **For DataSync Pre-v8.0:** Releases will only synchronize if they are actively assigned to an item.
 The field mappings behave as follows: